 The STATJQ is composed of a number of sections.
+Each section has identifying information and a section length (the exception is the STATJQHD section).
 The high level DSECT (STATJQ) has the pointers to the next STATJQ and to any STATSEs.

-The length of the STATJQ header is also in the area.
-Add the length field to the STATJQ and you point to the STATJQHD.
+The length of the STATJQ header is stored in STJQOHDR.
+Add this length field to the STATJQ and you point to the STATJQHD.
 This is a header for the remaining fields.
-It has the overall length of the remaining areas.
+STHDLEN (in STATJQHD) has the overall length of the remaining areas.
 This length is used to determine when you have reached the end of the variable sections.
 You add the STATJQHD length equate (STHDSIZE) to the address of the STATJQHD to get the first variable section.
 Each variable section starts with a 2 byte length (STxxLEN), a 1 byte ID fields (STxxTYPE) and a 1 byte modifier (STxxMOD).
 When scanning for or identifying a section, ensure you check both the type AND modifier to determine what section this is.
 To get to the next section, add the STxxLEN field to the current section pointer.
 Not all sections are present for all jobs.
-Also, maintenance or a new release can add new section types.
+In addition, maintenance or a new release can add new section types or modifiers to existing types.
+Ensure your application can handle unknown types.